 Protective behaviour for children

 Parents are often worried about ‘stranger danger’.
 But this is only a small part of keeping children safe from people who want to hurt them.
-85% of crimes against children are committed by someone they know, even relatives or friends.
+More than 8 in 10 crimes against children are committed by someone they know, even relatives or friends.
 There are also dangers online.

 Young children may not recognise when adults pose a threat.
 Most predators are likely to seem friendly, or they may try to entice children with a treat or a sad story.
 But children can learn to recognise and trust their own feelings.